 Self-service devices can also speed up ordering and table turnover, as guests can order their meals when they are ready, without having to wait for a server to be free.
 These kinds of automations are not meant to substitute employees.
 While guests are taking care of sending orders to the kitchen, your staff members have more time for higher value activities, from welcoming guests, to table delivery, to cross-selling activities such as drink service.

 By selecting a POS system that can be customized to follow your restaurant’s flow, you can reduce the risk of mistakes and inefficiencies, and make your employees’ job easier.
 And when the POS is part of an enterprise-wide centralized system, you can also ensure that all staff members get the vital information they need to do their job fast and well.
-A unified software solution like LS First gives you flexibility to adapt the POS to your workflows while also empowering you with one point of management, one source of information, one general ledger, one system of record – all you need for one successful business.
+A unified software solution gives you flexibility to adapt the POS to your workflows while also empowering you with one point of management, one source of information, one general ledger, one system of record – all you need for one successful business.